 - True SSE capabilities: Make sure the product being sold is truly SSE and not cybersecurity infrastructure packaged with the SSE label.

-- Platform agnostic: Your chosen vendor should be able to deploy platform-agnostic solutions that don’t lock your organization into a specific solution.
+- Platform agnostic: Your chosen vendor should be able to deploy platform-agnostic solutions that don’t lock your organisation into a specific solution.
 A solution should also integrate with any device or technology necessary for business productivity.

 - Scalable architecture: SSE technology should NOT inhibit business growth.
 Cybersecurity can be difficult to deploy, but it should be scalable to allow for increased revenue, employees, data silos and services without problems from the SSE solution.